Classes for Educators

 We Provide Salary Enhancement and Re-Certification Classes for Educators – Plus New Professional Development Classes

 Françoise E. Netter, MA, provides specialized classes and services for educators.
-We offer educators graduate CEU credits from Colorado State University Pueblo (CSU Pueblo) and UMass Global.
+We offer educators graduate CEU credits from UMass Global.

 These courses not only offer credits to increase your salary and re-certify your teaching license, but offer you leading edge subjects that can powerfully enhance every aspect of your professional and personal life and allow you to integrate that exceptional value in the academic environment.
 We look forward to hearing from you and working with you.